simo075j/Employee_churn_classifier/README.md

 *The full project report can be found @* [Churn project report](Churn%20project.pdf)

 ## Code and data used
-**Dataset:** 35 features, 310 observations - Including information about employees such as salary, manager, senority, gener etc.
+**Dataset:** 35 features, 310 observations - Including information about employees such as salary, manager, senority, gender etc.

 **Rstudio version:** 3.6.2